utkusarioglu/utkusarioglu/README.md

-I could learn everything if I could.
-Unfortunately days are still only 24 hours long.
-Good news is, science tells us that days are getting longer.
+I would learn everything if I could; unfortunately days are only 24 hours long.
+There are some good news though: science tells us that days are getting longer.